Skip to main content

 --wx-button-activeActive state background for buttons within menubar and toolbar

---wx-icon-colorColor for toolbar arrow icons used for dropdown
+--wx-icon-colorColor of the toolbar dropdown arrow icons

 --wx-popup-borderBorder for popup elements